Bread Salad with Tomatoes and Feta

 - 2 cups halved cherry tomatoes Add to list

-- 1 cup peeled, seeded, cubed cucumber Add to list
+- 1 cup peeled, seeded and cubed cucumber Add to list

-- 20 Kalamata olives, pitted, torn in half Add to list
+- 20 Kalamata olives, pitted and halved Add to list

 - 1 head Romaine lettuce, cut into bite-size pieces Add to list

 - 1 cup chopped Italian parsley Add to list